brendanmerritt1/a99-achernar-covid/README.md

 ## Demo
 To see a quick overview of the webapp with a brief explanation of each page, see the linked video here https://www.youtube.com/watch?v=CNQWKvCJ6-k. \
-Additionally, this webapp is hosted on Render, and can be seen publicly here https://covid-dashboard-oivi.onrender.com/.
+Additionally, this webapp is hosted on my personal domain, and can be seen publicly here https://covid.brendanmerritt.com/.

 ## Installation and Run Instructions
 1. Navigate to a directory of your choosing and clone this directory with `git clone `.\